-Byron Bay has no shortage of places to eat with local cuisines to international delicacies.
-Here’s a list of my go to spots.
+Byron Bay has no shortage of places to eat, from local cuisines to international delicacies.
+Here’s a list of my go-to spots.

-- Combi – is the top breakfast joint with you acai bowls, turmeric chai lattes and everything you need to get a kick start to the day!
+- Combi – is the top breakfast joint with your acai bowls, turmeric chai lattes, and everything you need to get a kick start to the day!

 - Barefoot Brew Room – is a small, comfortable coffee shop with a fine brew located on Lateen Lane.
-Can be hard to find so keep an eye out!
+It can be hard to find, so keep an eye out!

-Check out this fun guide on Where to eat and drink in Byron Bay: the ultimate Vogue guide for some more info!
+Check out this fun guide on Where to eat and drink in Byron Bay: the ultimate Vogue guide for some more delicious info.

-Going on a brewery mission in the warm of the summer is one of my favorite things to do in Byron Bay as the beer is so fresh and full of hoppy goodness!
-Byron Bay has become a hotspot for a beer with small-batch brews becoming Byron’s number 1 drink.
+Going on a brewery mission in the warm of the summer is one of my favorite things to do in Byron Bay, as the beer is so fresh and full of hoppy goodness.
+Byron Bay has become a hotspot for beer, with small-batch brews becoming Byron’s number 1 drink.

-I absolutely adore this small hippy paradise, and can’t wait to get back again soon!
-If you’ve been recently and think I need to add any attractions, tours, day-trips, national parks, surf spots, restaurants, bar crawls, or whatever else you love, I’d love to keep this article up to date with the best things to do in Byron Bay!!
+I absolutely adore this small hippy paradise and can’t wait to get to the Gold Coast.
+If you’ve been recently and think I need to add any attractions, tours, day trips, national parks, surf spots, restaurants, bar crawls, or whatever else you love, I’d love to keep this article up to date with the best things to do in Byron Bay.

 - The Art’s Factory – was famous even before The Inbetweeners filmed a scene for one of their movies there.
-With teepees, dorm rooms, forests and a swamp, this place will ensure that you get your fix of Byron Bay without ever having to leave the grounds.
-The Art’s Factory also has a brewery right next to the entrance with some top quality beers available 7 days a week.
-Prices start at $42 AUD.
+With teepees, dorm rooms, forests, and a swamp, this place will ensure that you get your fix of Byron Bay without ever having to leave the grounds.
+The Art’s Factory also has a brewery right next to the entrance, with some top-quality beers available 7 days a week.
+Prices start at $36 AUD.

-- Byron Bay YHA – is your typical budget hostel within walking distance of the beach and everything you need in Byron Bay.
-Prices start at $48 AUD.
+- Byron Bay YHA – is your typical budget hostel; it’s within walking distance of the beach and everything you need in Byron Bay.
+Prices start at $35 AUD.